MirYasa/help-center/blog/impermanent-loss.md

 The key innovations of concentrated liquidity on Algebra are aimed at solving the problem of high impermanent loss by introducing dynamic fees, which set optimized fees (to find the right balance between traders/providers) based on volatility, trading volume, and pool volume.

-When using the technology of concentrated liquidity, assets are placed at specified price intervals, called positions (Fig. 2).
+When using the technology of concentrated liquidity, assets are placed at specified price intervals, called positions.

 You set a price range within which your assets will provide liquidity.
 You will get a percentage of trading fees from the liquidity only if the current price of the assets stays within the range set by the position.
 It increases the efficiency of using your funds as a liquidity provider.
 Using positions allows you to achieve an uneven distribution of liquidity and, as a result, different price behavior and temporary losses.